ismarapw/new-age-classification-method/README.md

-# CNN ELM for Age Estimation - Final Year Project
+# CNN ELM for Age Estimation
 Most of age detection or classification used backpropagation as a training method.
 However, the process required iteration to get the minimum error.
 Here we propose new combination algorithm using Convolutional Neural Network and Extreme Learning Machine.
 This method leverage pre-trained Convolutional Layer from ImageNet and VGGFace for the feature extraction process.
 Unlike common neural networks, we use Extreme Learning Machine for training the extracted features without gradient (iteration) process.

 # Publication